athackst/ignition_vs_gazebo/bounce/README.md

 Gazebo | Ignition with restitution coefficient ranging from 1 to 0 in 0.1 increments.

-Ignition does not currently model bounce.
+Ignition edifice now supports bounce!